What's wrong with France's rail infrastructure?

 Many of these tracks have since had their rails removed and have been converted into cycling or walking paths.
 While this practice does preserve the rail platform and give areas a new lease of life, it deprives rural areas of what could be vital transport links, as well as means of microfret delivery.

 A lack of clear financial responsibility and long-term planning

 All of these issues are ultimately symptoms of a common issue: lack of costed plan for maintenance and expansion.
 At present, SNCF Réseau continue to do basic maintenance on the whole network, however when major works are required, the funding often isn’t there, which leaves performance on lines dropping while SNCF Réseau, Regional, and Central governments haggle out an agreement on who pays and how much.

 This issue was exasperated by the fusion of regions, which merged regions which often had significant budgetary, economic and demographic differences.
 The result is that some areas fail to gain funding for the rail networks in their area, as the new regions favour areas with highly developed existing networks.

 Another issue this brings is that municipalities which currently have unused, closed or “temporarily closed” railways have no idea if or when those railways will ever be reopened.
 As a result of this, many have decided to convert these railways into cycling paths or pedestrian trails.
 This makes it even harder to bring such railways back into service at a later date.

 The advent of the TGV, as well as years of neglect and administrative issues have resulted in a significant degradation of French Regional Networks.
 The next article will discuss the operational issues with passenger services, before a final article sets out how we can solve these issues.

-This Article is the first of four articles on fixing France’s regional trains.
+This Article is the third of a series on fixing France’s regional trains.
 You can find out more in the introductory article, here.